 Continuing with the language of tables to distinguish between mandatory and optional relationships, an optional relationship exists for a table when there is no requirement for any records to exist in that table before any records can be added to the associated table.
-Consider the following example, with a focus on the italicized portion:
+Consider the following example.

 A customer may place many orders

 every order is placed by a customer.
 According to this rule, a customer may place many orders, or place just one order, or never place an order at all (potential customers are often found in databases, as are potential suppliers).

 All three possibilities are options for actual customers who exist in the Customers table.

 Put simply, it is not necessary for any records to exist in the Orders table before customers can be entered into the Customers table.

 Reverting again to the language of entities, the type of participation for the ORDER entity in the CUSTOMER:ORDER relationship is designated as optional.
 The optional entity is termed a weak entity.
 To understand how important it is to know that CUSTOMER is a mandatory entity and ORDER is a weak entity, consider once more the general rule for 1:N (one-to-many) relationships:

 A one-to-many (1:N) relationship exists when, for one instance of entity A, there exists zero, one, or many instances of entity B; but for one instance of entity B, there exists zero or one instance of entity A. Now plug in the entities from the CUSTOMER:ORDER relationship.